dream-start418/checking-server-status/README.md

 **Note:** The first time you run the `.exe`, Windows Defender might show a warning.
 This is normal for unsigned executables.
 You can click "More info" and then "Run anyway".

+### Windows Notifications in .exe File

+The build script now properly includes all pywin32 dependencies needed for notifications.
+If notifications don't work in the .exe:

+1. **Check Windows Notification Settings:**
+   - Go to: Settings > System > Notifications & actions
+   - Make sure notifications are enabled
+   - Look for "ServerStatusChecker" in the list and enable it

+2. **First Run:**
+   - Windows may ask for permission to show notifications on first run
+   - Click "Allow" when prompted

+3. **Fallback:**
+   - If toast notifications fail, the app will show a MessageBox as a fallback
+   - This ensures you're always notified of server failures

 ## File Structure

 - `server_status_checker.py` - Core checker module (used by both CLI and GUI)